AUTHOR: Kody Keplinger

 GENRE: contemporary romance

-GIVE IT TO: upper-HS girls, reluctant reader HS girls
+GIVE IT TO: upper-HS, reluctant readers

 REVIEW: I loved this book and finished it in one sitting.
 Bianca’s sarcastic remarks cracked me up, and I loved Wesley’s comebacks.
 I really felt the chemistry that grew between Bianca and Wesley and rooted for them all the way through.
 Yes, Wesley was a JERK, but Bianca isn’t a sweetie-pie herself.
 Their personalities fit together perfectly.